ionic-team/collide/README.md

 Collide allows the user to pause, play, reverse, repeat, and skip to any part of an animation at any time.

-It provides both a tweening API similar to WebAnimations for simple use-cases, and allows advanced behavior through callbacks on every frame for more complicated behaviors.
+It provides both a tweening API similar to WebAnimations for simple use-cases, and allows the devleoper to hook into every frame for more complicated behaviors.

 COMING SOON: